bytewx/aptes/README.md

-# APTES - Advanced Penetration Testing and Exploitation Suite
+# APTES - Automated Penetration Testing and Exploitation Suite

 A comprehensive automated security assessment framework for reconnaissance, pre-exploitation, and exploitation phases.